gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## GitHub Navigation

 You can now navigate to GitHub from any file or editor.
-The corresponding GitHub URL for a given editor position can be copied to the cliboard so it can be used e.g. in GitHub issues or Pull Request comments.
+The corresponding GitHub URL for a given editor position can be copied to the clipboard so it can be used e.g. in GitHub issues or Pull Request comments.

 ![Navigate GitHub](./img/github-navi.jpg)